 The planet Mars is better mapped than our oceans here on Earth.
-At just over 1 million square nautical miles in size and 66% unmapped (Progress Report On Unmapped U.S. Waters, March 2023), Alaskan waters are the least mapped relative to any other U.S. state.
-Current data are sparse and pre-date modern mapping technologies.
-Filling these data gaps has far-reaching benefits, including safer navigation and community access, hazard mitigation, preservation marine habitats and heritage, a deeper understanding of natural resources, and fisheries management.
+At just over 1 million square nautical miles in size and 63% unmapped (Progress Report On Unmapped U.S. Waters, March 2024), hazard mitigation, preservation of marine habitats and heritage, a deeper understanding of natural resources, and fisheries management.